Immigrants & Immigration

 In some cases, a criminal conviction may not “count” against GMC.
 For example, juvenile convictions do not count for immigration purposes unless the child was charged as an adult.
 An immigration lawyer can help explain the rules and best present an individual’s history.

-How do someone show they have good moral character?
+How can someone show they have good moral character?

 A person will want to show they are involved in and contribute to their community.
 This can mean filing evidence with their application, or providing evidence to the office at their interview.
 Here are some factors an officer might think are positive good moral character factors: